alrik11es/nano-php/README.md

-minimalistic couchdb driver for PHP >5.3 it's intended to be exactly the same as https://github.com/dscape/nano but in PHP (I'm avoiding the use of callbacks because I think PHP people doesn't need to mess with that).
+minimalistic couchdb driver for PHP >5.3 it's intended to be exactly the same as https://github.com/dscape/nano but in PHP (I'm avoiding the use of callbacks because I think PHP people don't really need to mess with that).

 `nano-php` features: